zerodahero/laravel-workflow/README.md

 ];
 ```

-You can dynamically load a workflow by using the `addFromArray` method
+You can dynamically load a workflow by using the `addFromArray` method on the workflow registry

 ```php
 <?php